 A: The exact value of the per share consideration that Yodlee stockholders will receive will depend on the average price per share at which Envestnet common stock trades during a period leading up to the merger.
 Such average price will not be known at the time of the Yodlee special meeting and may be less than the current price or the price at the time of the Yodlee special meeting.
 Based on the closing stock price of Envestnet common stock on the NYSE on August 7, 2015, the last trading day before public announcement of the merger, of \$44.07, and assuming that price was the average stock price, the value of the per share consideration would be \$18.88 for each share of Yodlee common stock.
 Based on the volume weighted average of the sales price per share of Envestnet common stock for the ten full trading days ending on and including the second full trading day prior to the last practicable trading day prior to the date of this proxy statement/prospectus, the value of the per share consideration would be \$17.19 for each share of Yodlee common stock.
-The table set forth under "The Merger Agreement-Consideration to be Received in the Merger", beginning on page 146, sets forth the per share cash consideration, per share stock consideration for various Envestnet stock values and aggregate value of the merger consideration (assuming the trading price of the Envestnet common stock is equal to the Envestnet stock value) at various Envestnet stock values.
-The market prices of shares of Envestnet common stock and Yodlee common stock are subject to fluctuation.
+The table set forth under "The Merger Agreement-Consideration to be Received in the Merger", beginning on page 146, sets forth the per share cash consideration, per share stock consideration for various Envestnet stock values and aggregate value of the merger consideration (assuming the trading price of the Envestnet common stock are subject to fluctuation.
 We urge you to obtain current market quotations of Envestnet common stock and Yodlee common stock are subject to fluctuation.
-We urge you to obtain current market quotations of Envestnet common stock and Yodlee common stock are subject to fluctuation.
-We urge you to obtain current market quotations of Envestnet common stock and Yodlee common stock are subject to fluctuation.
-We urge you to obtain current market quotations of Envestnet common stock and "Comparative
+We urge you to obtain current market quotations of Envestnet common stock and Yodlee common stock and Yodlee common stock.
+See the sections entitled "Where You Can Find More Information" beginning at page 1 of this proxy statement/prospectus and "Comparative Per Share Market Price and Dividend Information" beginning on page 58 of this proxy statement/prospectus.